Appulcake/PauelsRandomFixes/README.md

 > <br><br>Client only, on by default.
 ---

+#### UnableToTargetUnitFix
+> Fixes an issue where if a unit is neutral, and is spawned in (by e.g. mission objective trigger) during a time the
+> client player wasn't spawned in, its combatHUD marker will never instantiate and thus targeting that unit will fail
+> for the rest of that mission (targeting sound plays, but isn't actually targeted).
+> <br><br>Client only, on by default.
+---

 #### WarheadDesyncFix

 > Fixes warheads showing as available on clients when they're actually inaccessible due to how a warhead storage's